 In 2021, Apple and its affiliated brands still accounted for a huge proportion of all headphone units sold, as well as the clear leader among true wireless earphones worldwide.
 They are by far and away the market leader by sales when it comes to personal audio, and it’s not close.

-Why other companies are ditching the headphone jack
+Why other companies ditched the headphone jack

 What’s less clear is why other companies are ditching the headphone jack.
 Sure, there’s always the idea that cost is a main driver here, but that’s not enough to explain why so many Android OEMs have spurned the world’s most popular vehicle for audio transmission.

-I can think of two immediate benefits that might tempt a big company—let’s say Samsung—when they finally move away from the connector.
+I can think of two immediate benefits that might tempt a big company — let’s say Samsung — when they finally move away from the connector.
 Namely, it helps them lock people into using their audio products, and it saves them money on manufacturing.
 When everyone else is doing it, it’s easy to write off complaints by your users and marginalize their opinions, right?

 Back in 2017, Samsung bought Harman International, which owns and manufactures products under the AKG, JBL, and now Samsung audio brands.
 Those Samsung Galaxy Buds?
 Made with the expertise and manufacturing might of Harman.
 This is where Samsung is different than, say, OnePlus is that it owns a large audio company like Apple does now.
 While several phone companies are looking to create another small market for their own branded audio devices, companies like Samsung and Apple can shovel people back toward existing huge brands they own to close the loop.